-Allocations to metropolitan cities can be found here on the Coronavirus State and Local Fiscal Recovery (“CSLFR”) page.
 State governments will receive a specific allocation of funds from Treasury and are responsible for distributing the funds to NEUs within their state.
 Award amounts are based on the population of the NEU.
 The aggregate allocations to states for distribution to NEUs are detailed here.
-Additionally, the status of payments to states for distribution to NEUs, which was updated on August 16, 2021, is located here.
+Additionally, the status of payments to states for distribution to NEUs, which is updated weekly, is located here.

-In addition, tribal governments should be aware of and prepare for Treasury’s guidance regarding the disbursement in two tranches of CSLFRF funds to tribes.
-The CSLFRF Frequently Asked Questions (“FAQ”) document addressed this and reviewed the topic further on July 19, 2021.
+In addition, tribal governments should be aware of and prepare for Treasury’s guidance regarding the disbursement in two tranches of CSLFRF funds to tribes and may refer to the CSLFRF Frequently Asked Questions (“FAQ”) document which addresses this.

 Local governments receiving assistance from CSLFRF should consider the following non-exhaustive steps in developing plans for the use of funds: